getsentry/symbolicator/docs/api/symbolication.md

   - `frames`: A list of frames with addresses.
 Arbitrary additional properties may be passed with frames, but are discarded.
 The `addr_mode` property defines the beahvior of `instruction_addr`.
+- `scraping`: Configuration for authenticating scraping requests via http headers.
+  - `enabled`: Whether authentication should happen at all.
+  - `allowed_origins`: A list of "allowed origin patterns" that control what URLs we are authenticating.
+Allowed origins may be defined in several ways:
+    - `http://domain.com[:port]`: Exact match for base URI (must include port).
+    - `*`: Allow any domain.
+    - `*.domain.com`: Matches domain.com and all subdomains, on any port.
+    - `domain.com`: Matches domain.com on any port.
+    - `*:port`: Wildcard on hostname, but explicit match on port.
+  - `headers`: A map of headers to send with every HTTP request while scraping.

 ## Response